bozd4g/bozd4g/README.md

 <br />
 <br />

-The KISS principle is everything for me.
-I'm thinking simplicity and design are created for our lives!
-I am trying to apply these principles to my life and business 🚀
+I am a Software Engineer who is working on backend and frontend.

-On the other hand, explore is an exciting thing.
-Travels, music, designs, technologies, development, and writing about something are my area of interests.
+Explore is an exciting thing.
+Travels, music, designs and technologies are areas of my interests.
 I like meeting and making new friends 🤙
 So, do you wanna meet with me?
-Please use the [Superpeer.](https://superpeer.com/bozd4g)
+Please use the [Superpeer](https://superpeer.com/bozd4g) or social media.

 **Languages and Tools:**